particle-iot/docs/src/content/reference/firmware.md

 ## Stream Class
 Stream is the base class for character and binary based streams.
 It is not called directly, but invoked whenever you use a function that relies on it.
-The Particle Stream Class is based on the Aduino Stream Class.
+The Particle Stream Class is based on the Arduino Stream Class.

 Stream defines the reading functions in Particle.
 When using any core functionality that uses a read() or similar method, you can safely assume it calls on the Stream class.
 For functions like print(), Stream inherits from the Print class.